Scroll to the bottom to register

 Monday - Thursday (10am - 4pm)

 The Intermediate sailing program is for students who have either successfully completed the Beginner program with Dillon Junior Sailing, or demonstrated success in basic boat handing and knowledge from a different sailing school.
 This camp works with drills and games to improve a sailor's skills, focusing on tacking, jibing, sail trim, harder knots, different capsize recovery methods, and understanding all points-of-sail.
-Students will primarily be sailing the RS Tera and Laser Pico singlehanded.
+Students will primarily be sailing the RS Tera and RS Zest single-handed.
 Using both single and double handed boats, we put an emphasis on team work and communication.

 In the advanced sailing program, sailors will begin to learn the basic racing rules, basic tactics, race rigging, how to recognize and use weather and wind conditions, and how to make the boats sail faster.
-Students will primarily sail the RS Quba and RS Tera.
-This class is for anyone between 12 and 17 years old.
+Students will primarily sail the RS Zest, RS Tera, and Laser 4.7.
+This class is for anyone between 10 and 17 years old.

 1. Identify starboard, port, windward and leeward.